Authorization Services

 </dependency>

-• Add the following configuration to the application.properties file of the application, as shown below:
+• Add the following configuration to the application’s application.properties file:

 quarkus.oidc.auth-server-url=http://${KEYCLOAK_HOST:localhost:8080}/realms/demo